Consensys/doc.goquorum/docs/tutorials/private-network/create-ibft-network.md

     ```

 !!! tip

-    If the peer count is 0, check the [`static-nodes.json` was updated with the correct port numbers](#3-update-ip-and-port-numbers)
+    If the peer count is 0, check that [`static-nodes.json` was updated with the correct port numbers](#3-update-ip-and-port-numbers)
     and [copied to the `data` directory for each node](#4-copy-static-nodes-file-and-node-keys-to-each-node).

     The enode ID displayed in the logs on startup must match the enode listed in `static-nodes.json`
-    for each node including the port number specified using [`--port` on startup](#8-start-node-1-2-3-and-4).
+    for each node, including the port number specified using [`--port` on startup](#8-start-node-1-2-3-and-4).

     The log message is:

     ```